sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/tilt_down/index.md

 - A shot where the camera tilts downward.

-- A shot where the camera tilts from top to bottom.

 - The camera tilts downward.

 - The camera tilts down in the scene.

-- The camera tilts from top to bottom.
+- A video where the camera angles downward.

 - A video featuring a downward tilting movement.